A Review of Wild Kiwi New Zealand Bus Tours

 Before we begin, don’t forget to bookmark Travel by Bus in New Zealand: The Ultimate Guide for even more tips.

-When & Where to Book a Wild Kiwi Tour
+When and Where to Book a Wild Kiwi Tour

 Wild Kiwi run tours around New Zealand with frequent departure dates, making it easy to book a tour that’s suitable for when you wish to travel.

-It’s best to book your Wild Kiwi tour before arriving in New Zealand via the Wild Kiwi website.
-Once your booking is complete, you can manage the booking through the website and the team will keep in touch on the lead up to the trip.
+It’s best to book your Wild Kiwi tour before arriving in New Zealand via the Wild Kiwi website or on tour comparison websites like TourRadar that have frequent discounts.
+Once your booking is complete, you can manage the booking through the website and the team will keep in touch in the lead-up to the trip.

 Wild Kiwi Destinations on the North Island

 Raglan – a bohemian town famous for its surfing.

 Waitomo – home to New Zealand’s most spectacular glowworm caves.

 Taupo – New Zealand’s largest lake with an amazing sailing cruise to enjoy with your new travel mates.

 Rotorua – a geothermal and Maori cultural hotspot.